ilyskies/Cheese-And-Quackers-GS/README.md

 - Has a tutorial by HXNTED (SEASON 8 FN IN 2023)
 - Magma
 - STW SUPPORRT ASF FRFR ONG
+- Works from S1-S69
 ### Racist gameserver
 - true
 - Skidded by magma
 - skidded by swayzz
 ### Original creator
-- Copyright 1998-2019 Epic Games, Inc. All Rights Reserved.
+- Copyright 1998-2001 Epic Games, Inc. All Rights Reserved.
 - EasyAntiCheat skidded Jyzio